unbxd/autosuggest/README.md

 ###STEP 2
 - - - -
-##### Then configure the autosuggest by modifying below snippet according to your parameters and include that in you html page, each variables has comments expalining it so you can configure them
+##### Configure the autosuggest by modifying below snippet according to your parameters and include that in you html page, each variables has comments expalining it so you can configure them

 ```javascript
     var input = document.querySelector("#input"), //YOUR INPUT ELEMENT